jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 - Dashbuilder
 - RHPAM/DM Controller

 Note that, this procedure can be applied to any kid of post configure actions.

 ## Preparing the needed files

 Before moving forward with the deployments, let's prepare the needed files.
 You need to have the following files:

 - [add-users.cli](add-users.cli): JBoss CLI Batch script, your script must be added between the commands below:
     - ```bash
-    embed-server --std-out=echo  --server-config=standalone-openshift.xml
+  embed-server --std-out=echo --server-config=standalone-openshift.xml batch
-    batch

     <your jboss-cli commands>

-    run-batch
-    quit
+  run-batch quit
     ```

-- [delayedpostconfigure.sh](delayedpostconfigure.sh): This empty file is needed until the following jira is not fixed:
+- [delayedpostconfigure.sh](delayedpostconfigure.sh): This empty file is needed until the following jira is fixed:
   https://issues.redhat.com/browse/RHPAM-3665

 - [postconfigure.sh](postconfigure.sh): The script that will actually call the JBoss-CLI script.

-With these 3 files in place, the next step will be creating a config-map and mount it under `/opt/eap/extensions` directory
+With these 3 files in place, the next is to create a config-map and mount it under `/opt/eap/extensions` directory on
-on the target container image(s).
+the target container image(s).

+#### Creating the config map

 ```bash
 $ oc create configmap postconfigure \